Employer Recruitment Requirements Under PERM

 NOTE: It is solely the employer's responsibility to pay for the PERM advertisements.
 By law, the foreign worker is prohibited from paying for any of the costs associated with PERM, which include the advertisements and attorney fees.

-Step One: The U.S. employer of a foreign national must place three specific types of advertisements: a job order with the state's workforce agency and two Sunday advertisements in a newspaper of general circulation appropriate to the type of employment.
+Step 1: The U.S. employer of a foreign national must place three specific types of advertisements: a job order with the state's workforce agency and two Sunday advertisements in a newspaper of general circulation appropriate to the type of employment.
 The employer also has to place a total of three additional advertisements, but has the option of choosing these ads out of ten available options.

-Step Two: While the job advertisements are running, the employer must review all of the resumes received for the job opportunity.
+Step 2: While the job advertisements are running, the employer must review all of the resumes received for the job opportunity.
 If the employer cannot clearly and obviously disqualify a U.S.-based candidate based upon the candidate's resume alone, the employer must contact the person for an interview.
 The employer must keep detailed records of all resumes received, interviews conducted, and reasons for rejecting all applicants.

-Step Three: At the close of the recruitment period, the employer completes ETA Form 9089 and submits it electronically to the DOL.
+Step 3: At the close of the recruitment period, the employer completes ETA Form 9089 and submits it electronically to the DOL.
 The ETA Form 9089 requires information about the employer's recruitment procedure, information about the foreign worker's education and work experience, and information about the job opportunity such as requirements, duties, position title, and so forth.

 After PERM Approval: Once the DOL approves the PERM, the employer then files a visa petition on Form I-140 with U.S. Citizenship and Immigration Services (USCIS).
 USCIS must approve the I-140 petition in order for the foreign worker to obtain a green card.
-For detailed information on the this, see Filling Out Form I-140 to Sponsor an Immigrant Worker.
+For detailed information on this, see Filling Out Form I-140 to Sponsor an Immigrant Worker.

 U.S. Employer's Mandatory Recruitment Steps Under PERM

-The mandatory recruitment steps for the employer seeking to hire a foreign national and sponsor that person for a green card are the job order and two Sunday newspaper advertisements.
+The mandatory recruitment steps for the U.S. employer seeking to hire a foreign national and sponsor that person for a green card are the job order and two Sunday newspaper advertisements.

 First, the employer must place a job order with the workforce agency in the state where the job will be performed.
 For example, let's say Company A wants to hire a foreign national to work in the position of Programmer Analyst.
 Company A is located in New York, but the Programmer Analyst will work in Massachusetts.
-Company A should post the job order with the Massachusetts workforce agency, NOT New York's workforce agency.
+Company A must post the job order with the Massachusetts workforce agency, NOT New York's workforce agency.

 All states vary on the requirements for their job orders.
 For example, one state might require that the employer's job order include the position's salary, the company's benefits package, and the position's proximity to public transportation.
 By contrast, another state might not require the salary on its job orders.